AzamatCherchesov/security/README.md

 # security
 This app can sent installed applications for virus scan.
-Some urls can also be scaned.
+Some urls can also be scanned.